sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_noef/01_PAML/01_MCMCtree/README.md

 5. Generate a new convergence plot with those chains that passed the filters.
 6. Calculate Rhat, tail-ESS, and bulk-ESS to check whether chain convergence has been reached with the chains that have passed filters.

+> [!NOTE]
+>
+> Please note that you will only have the `mcmc.txt` files if (i) you have run the analyses following our guidelines or (ii) you have downloaded [the archive we stored at the University of Bristol data repository (~71Gb)](https://data.bris.ac.uk/datasets/405xnm7ei36d2cj65nrirg3ip/LUCAdivtimes.zip).
+If the latter, please make sure you follow the instructions in the [main `README.md` file of this repository with regards to how to store them following our file structure](../../README.md#paml-analyses).
+Once you have the `mcmc.txt` files, you will be able to run the R script aforementioned!

 The MCMC diagnostics did not find any of the chains problematic after running [our in-house R script `MCMC_diagnostics_prior.R`](scripts/MCMC_diagnostics_prior.R).
 Therefore, we used [our in-house bash script `Combine_MCMC.sh`](scripts/Combine_MCMC.sh) to concatenate all the `mcmc.txt` files for the 6 chains in a unique file.

 ```sh